julysfire/python-misc/README.md

 ### StudentDataRegression

 Using linear regression and the student data set, find the coefficients for different variables to find their overall effect on the prediction of the final class grade.

-### OSRSMusicTrackScrape

-Scrapes the OSRS wiki for the full list of music tracks in OSRS and the instructions for unlocking said track.